Jack Tizard: Community Services for the Mentally Handicapped

-Probably the most influential work in the whole of Jack's career was the book Community Services for the Mentally Handicapped, published in 1964.
+Probably the most influential work in the whole of Tizard's career was the book Community Services for the Mentally Handicapped, published in 1964.
 This outlined the research findings on employability, on the benefits of small scale care and on the needs of families.
 On the basis of this research he put forward a blueprint for a comprehensive system of care for people with learning disabilities based in their local communities: 'community care' that could meet their needs in a more humane and successful way.
 The book pioneered the thinking that would lead eventually to the closure of nearly all institutional care for people with learning disabilities in the UK and their replacement with small-scale, developmentally oriented local services.
-Jack's ideas were also put forward in an influential publication by the President's Commission on Mental Retardation in 1969, ensuring their influence in the USA as well.
+Tizard's ideas were also put forward in an influential publication by the President's Commission on Mental Retardation in 1969, ensuring their influence in the US as well.

 The Wessex Project

-In 1962 Jack negotiated substantial long-term funding from the Department of Health for an ambitious project based on his research strategy.
+In 1962 Tizard negotiated substantial long-term funding from the Department of Health for an ambitious project based on his research strategy.
 A doctor with experience of epidemiology and care of people with learning disabilities, Albert Kushlick, was appointed to develop and lead this project, working from the Wessex Regional Hospital Board in Winchester.
 The first step was to carry out a comprehensive epidemiological survey of people with learning disabilities in the population of 2 million people served by the Wessex Board.
 This enabled cohorts of children, and later severely disabled adults, from smaller population areas to be identified and moved from large hospitals to 'locally based hospital units' (LBHUs), homes of 20 places with a developmental rather than custodial emphasis situated within the areas close to their families.
 The feasibility of such services, and the outcomes for residents and families, would be evaluated.

 The LBHUs were successfully set up and served their residents for several years, demonstrating the feasibility of this kind of service.
 Measurement of outcomes showed benefit to residents.
 Later, members of the research team turned their attention to the feasibility of providing care in very small groups in ordinary housing.

 The Wessex project fed in to several parallel political and professional developments.
 Politically, a number of scandals of ill-treatment of people in large hospitals led to highly critical public inquiries, and in 1971 a government White Paper, Better Services for the Mentally Handicapped, recommended a reduction of half in the number of places in hospitals and their replacement by community-based facilities.
-Professionally, the philosophy of 'normalisation', providing services that give people experiences as close as possible to those generally valued in ordinary society, had gained much support in Scandinavia, the USA, the UK and other countries.
+Professionally, the philosophy of 'normalisation', providing services that give people experiences as close as possible to those generally valued in ordinary society, had gained much support in Scandinavia, the US, the UK and other countries.